DavidS-Repo/SkyGridx/README.md

 - `sg.tpr.*`: Provides access to all teleportation commands.
 (Default OP)
 - `sg.fogon`: Allows enabling fog using the `/fogon` command.
 (Default OP)
 - `sg.fogoff`: Allows disabling fog with the `/fogoff` command.
 (Default OP)
-- `sg.gclogson`: Grants permission to enable GrowthControl logging using `/gclogson`.
+- `sg.eclogson`: Grants permission to enable Event Control logging using `/eclogson`.
 (Default OP)
-- `sg.gclogsoff`: Grants permission to disable GrowthControl logging using `/gclogsoff`.
+- `sg.eclogsoff`: Grants permission to disable Event Control logging using `/eclogsoff`.
 (Default OP)
 - `sg.pregen`: Grants permission to use the pre-generation command with customizable parameters.
 (Default OP)
 - `sg.pregenoff`: Grants permission to disable pre-generation using the `/pregenoff` command.
 (Default OP)
 - `sg.patch`: Allows patching files to update materials and entities to another version.
 (Default OP)